eternal-red/cybersec-notes/Tools/useful tidbits.md

 - three ways to chain commands
 	- Semicolon (;), (&&) also (||), Pipes (|)
 - `systemctl show <service>` outputs all available properties for a service
+- Pipe only redirects standard out, so standard error will show up regardless of how you manipulate the standard out after the pipe
+- `tail -f file`: lets you actively read a file as its being written

 ### nano